 - Description: If there is no filename, specifies whether or not to encode the CSV output into XML.
 This option should not be used when invoking the

 There is no limit to the number of results that can be saved to the CSV file.

-outputcsv command is used there are internal fields that are automatically added to the CSV file.
-The internal fields that are added to the output in the CSV file are:
+outputcsv command, several internal fields are automatically added to the results in CSV file.
+The internal fields that are added are:

 To exclude internal fields from the output, use the

 outputcsv command in your search.
 Specify the negative symbol ( - ) followed by the field names that you want to exclude.
 For example:

 ... | fields - _indextime _sourcetype _subsecond _serial | outputcsv MyTestCsvFile

 outputcsv command merges values in a multivalued field into single space-delimited value.